integr8ly/integreatly-operator/test-cases/tests/monitoring/m02b-verify-rhoam-version-metric-is-exposed.md

 Verify `rhoam_version` metric is present in Prometheus

 1. Login into openshift console as kubeadmin
-2. Navigate to `redhat-rhoam-observability` namespace, then under Networking >> Routes, click on the link for `prometheus-route`
+2. Navigate to `redhat-rhoam-observability` namespace, then under Networking >> Routes, click on the link for `prometheus` route
 3. Login into Prometheus using Openshift by clicking on the button Log in with OpenShift
 4. Look for `rhoam_version` metric in the Expression (press Shift+Enter for newlines) field and verify if metric is available
 5. Select the metric and click in the Execute button